mieweb/docs/content/features/encounters/heading-levels-in-encounters.md

 ![](./heading-levels-in-encounters.assets/73b5aab4cb8dd3d600962b5b0650eacb.png)

-Changes only for the specific encounter you are working in.
-And for all users of that encounter????????
+Changes only for the specific encounter you are working in and applies to other users who work in the same encounter.

 ## Encounter Templates